 A. The Contractor and its subcontractors (if any) shall secure and keep in force during the term of this Contract the following insurance coverages (if applicable) covering the Contractor for any and all claims of any nature which may in any manner arise out of or result from Contractor’s performance under this Contract:

-1. Commercial general liability, including contractual coverage, and products or completed operations coverage (if applicable), with minimum liability limits not less than $700,000 per person and $5,000,000 per occurrence unless additional coverage is required by the State.
+1. Commercial general liability, including contractual coverage, and products or completed operations coverage (if applicable), with minimum liability limits not less than $2,000,000 per per occurrence or $4,000,000 in aggregate, unless additional coverage is required by the State.
 The State is to be named as an additional insured on a primary, non-contributory basis for any liability arising directly or indirectly under or in connection with this Contract.

-2. Automobile liability for owned, non-owned and hired autos with minimum liability limits not less than $700,000 per person and $5,000,000 per occurrence.
+2. Automobile liability for owned, non-owned and hired autos with minimum liability limits not less than $2,000,000 each accident.
 The State is to be named as an additional insured on a primary, non-contributory basis.

-3. Errors and Omissions liability with minimum liability limits of $1,000,000 per claim and in the aggregate.
-Coverage for the benefit of the State shall continue for a period of two (2) years after the date of service provided under this Contract.
+3. Intentionally Deleted.

-4. Fiduciary liability if the Contractor is responsible for the management and oversight of various employee benefit plans and programs such as pensions, profit-sharing and savings, among others with limits no less than $700,000 per cause of action and $5,000,000 in the aggregate.
+4. Intentionally Deleted

-5. Valuable Papers coverage, if applicable, with an Inland Marine Policy Insurance with limits sufficient to pay for the re-creation and reconstruction of such records.
+5. Intentionally Deleted.

 6. Surety or Fidelity Bond(s) if required by statute or by the agency.

-7. Cyber Liability if requested by the State addressing risks associated with electronic transmissions, the internet, networks and informational assets, and having limits of no less than $700,000 per occurrence and $5,000,000 in the aggregate.
+7. Intentionally Deleted.

 The Contractor shall provide proof of such insurance coverage by tendering to the undersigned State representative a certificate of insurance prior to the commencement of this Contract and proof of workers’ compensation coverage meeting all statutory requirements of IC § 22-3-2.
 In addition, proof of an “all states endorsement” covering claims occurring outside the State is required if any of the services provided under this Contract involve work outside of Indiana.